BaliBalo/DiscordTV/README.md

 ## Installation

 `public/setup.exe` edits the discord source file to automatically start the player.
-May need to be ran after every update.
+May need to be run after every update.

 ## Building the installer